rtlabs-com/p-net/doc/multiple_ports.rst

 p-net supports multiple Ethernet ports.
 To use multiple ports, these shall be grouped into a bridge.
-In such a configuration the management port / main network interface is the bridge and the ethernet interfaces are named physical ports.
+In such a configuration the management port / main network interface is the bridge and the Ethernet interfaces are named physical ports.

 To create a bridge and add network interfaces to it, create the following files and content::